This article was originally published in the Medical Cannabis Journal on September 19th, 2019.

 There was a time when DUI laws seemed to make sense.
 And of course, when it comes to alcohol and prescription drugs, they still do, to some extent, I’m sure.
 But its such a tenuously narrow line between justice and entrapment when one’s actions are subject to another’s interpretation.
 How do we conform what one finds morally acceptable, or unacceptable into a law that would responsibly reflect adequate protection and judgement for all?

 Well, I guess if one must, toxicity would be a good place to start.
-I’ve always believed everyone had the right to determine what entered their own bodies.
+But, I’ve always believed every individual had the right to determine whatever entered into their own bodies.
 That should be a fundamental right.
 It’s a shame that it isn’t.

 Even when it comes to toxins like alcohol.
-But the detrimental effect it has on one’s judgement can quickly turn a personal problem into a public crisis.
+But the detrimental effect alcohol has on one’s judgement can quickly turn a personal problem into a public crisis.

 “Personal Responsibility” seems to be at the heart of this issue.
-Of course, before an intervention, shouldn’t there be an actual crime?
+Doing the RIGHT thing.
+Of course, in leu of the thought that this would not be enough, one would think before an intervention, whether privately or with the law – shouldn’t there be an actual crime?

 In other words, if we abide by the law, we should feel safe that we will not warrant persecution no matter how we might appear to others.
 But if we break the laws of the land, we should expect penalty without bias.